Santo Domingo de Yungay

 Yungay, currently known as Yungay Viejo (Spanish for "Old Yungay") and founded in 1540 as Santo Domingo de Yungay, was a town in Peru that served as the seat of the province of the same name in the Department of Ancash.
 Located 2,400 m.a.s.l., it was destroyed by a landslide that originated at the nearby Huascarán mountain due to the 1970 Ancash earthquake.
 Five thousand people disappeared during the event, with some 300 people surviving due to taking refuge in the local cemetery.

 History

 Spanish era

-Yungay Valley was explored for the first time by the Spanish conquistadors in 1533 during reconnaissance expeditions from Cajamarca commanded by Hernando de Soto and Miguel de Estete.
+Yungay Valley was explored by Europeans for the first time by the Spanish conquistadors in 1533 during reconnaissance expeditions from Cajamarca commanded by Hernando de Soto and Miguel de Estete.
 Dominican Order members founded the town and the convent of Santo Domingo de Yungay on August 4, 1540.
 At the initiative of Father Domingo de Santo Tomás, the jurisdiction was elevated to the category of Vicariate in 1579.

 On January 6, 1730, a violent earthquake caused an avalanche from Huandoy mountain towards a glacial lagoon, which produced an alluvium that destroyed the town of Áncash, located upstream of the river of the same name, four kilometres north of the current city of Yungay.
 On that day, the population celebrated the Epiphany and the birthday of their mayor.
 One thousand five hundred people disappeared.